KDE/documentation-docs-kdenlive-org/glossary/glossary_built-in.rst

    Color and Image Correction
       A category of effects and filters to adjust or change the color components of the clip.

+   Color Matrix
+      Describes the balancing of different parts of the color spectrum in order to create an accurate representation for capture.
+By adjusting the properties of color matrix you can do things like shifting the white balance, alter the color palette, adjusting for color anomalies in the source.

+   Color Space
+      A color space is a specific organization of colors.
+It is a useful conceptual tool for understanding the color capabilities of a particular device or digital file.
+When trying to reproduce color on another device, color spaces can show whether shadow/highlight detail and color :term:`saturation` can be retained, and by how much either will be compromised.
+See this article about |color_space| in Wikipedia.

    Composition
       Also referred to as a transition, it combines at least two input :term:`clips<clip>` to one output clip.
 Compositions cannot be stacked.